ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/system_backup.md

 !!! important

-    Backups are encrypted with the `osadmin` user password configured during the **First Boot Wizard**.
+    Backups are encrypted with the `osadmin` user password configured with **IPF CLI Config**.
 If you lose the `osadmin` user password, backups are also lost!

 ## Automatic Local Backups